Vinniciuslopes/love-running/README.md

 # [Love Running ](https://vinniciuslopes.github.io/love-running/)

 Love running is a web page that aims on conecting people that like running on urban and trail.
-The page is for everybory that would like to be active and go for a jogging on city events or parks.
-On the web site will find different meetup location for jogging.
+The page is for everybody that would like to be active and go for a jogging on city events or parks.
+On the web site will find different meetup time and locations for jogging.

 ![Screenshot 2023-06-22 at 21 36 44](https://github.com/Vinniciuslopes/love-running/assets/131663952/fcb05c8d-f095-4ec3-9cfc-01c3d6f9ae0b)
 ### **Features**